guillaumeme/dtaianomaly/docs/getting_started/examples/quantitative_evaluation.rst

     { 'type': <name-of-component>, 'optional-param': <value-optional-parameter>}

-The ``'type'`` equals the name of the component, for example ``'LocalOutlierFactor'`` or ``'ZNormalizer'``.
+The ``'type'`` equals the name of the component, for example ``'LocalOutlierFactor'`` or ``'StandardScaler'``.
 This string must exactly match the object name of the component you want to add to the workflow.
 In addition, it is possible to define hyperparameters of each component.
 For example for ``'LocalOutlierFactor'``, you must define a ``'window_size'``, but can optionally also define a ``'stride'``.
 An error will be